BrianLiDesign/brianlidesign/README.md

 **`Technology Architect (Designer/Engineer/Learner)`**

 I am a computer engineer born and raised in Hawaii, creating and exploring various fields of technology one line at a time.
 All my projects originate with a mix of interest, passion, and practical application.
-Each project starts its journey with ideating and thinking of a problem and a potential solution, or a useful purpose.
-After planning, the project undergoes its design and is polished with repeated improvements.
+Each project begins its journey by ideating a problem and a potential solution, or identifying a useful purpose.
+After planning, the project undergoes design and is refined through repeated improvements.
 I am eager to learn new concepts and work with my hands every day.

 <p align="left">
   <a href="https://www.youtube.com/@brianlidesign">